 LNG can be a game-changer for countries with limited access to natural gas resources or inadequate infrastructure.
 By importing LNG, these countries can quickly establish a reliable source of energy for power generation, which can help drive economic growth and development.
 Furthermore, the use of LNG can reduce dependence on traditional fossil fuels, leading to lower emissions and improved air quality.

 LPG, on the other hand, can provide a clean and efficient cooking fuel alternative for households in developing countries.
 Traditional cooking methods, such as burning wood, coal, or animal dung, can cause severe indoor air pollution, leading to severe health issues.
-By switching to LPG, families can significantly reduce their exposure to harmful pollutants, leading to better health and wellbeing.
+By switching to LPG, families can significantly reduce their exposure to harmful pollutants, leading to better health and well-being.

 Safety Considerations for LNG and LPG

 As with any fuel source, safety is a critical consideration when handling and using LNG and LPG.
 While both fuels are considered relatively safe, proper precautions must be taken to ensure their safe storage, transportation, and use.
+For example, compliance with the IGC Code is mandatory for ships carrying liquefied gases, as it outlines essential safety regulations for LNG and LPG transport.

-For LNG, the primary safety concern is the extremely low temperatures required to maintain its liquid state.
 Accidental contact with LNG can result in severe cold burns or frostbite.
 Additionally, if LNG is released into the atmosphere, it can quickly vaporize and form a flammable cloud, which could pose a risk of explosion if ignited.
 To mitigate these risks, specialized equipment and stringent safety protocols are implemented during the storage, handling, and transportation of LNG.

 The Growing Importance of LNG and LPG in a Changing Energy Landscape